 The ABA was founded in 1954, to promote beekeeping as a hobby.

-We currently have 15 clubs/branches throughout NSW, providing information and support to almost 1,000 amateur beekeepers.
+We currently have 25 affiliated clubs throughout NSW and beyond, providing information and support to over 2,700 amateur beekeepers.

 The ABA provides: